The Two Types of Application Software: General Purpose Applications and Custom Software

-Up until recently, application software were meant to be used on computer desktops, but with the extensive adoption of mobile devices and internet, trends in software implementations have demanded that apps also become mainstream.
+Up until recently, application software types were meant to be used on computer desktops, but with the extensive adoption of mobile devices and internet, trends in software implementations demand that apps also become mainstream.

 The trend for developers is thus to create two to three versions of applications to install on mobile, web and desktop platforms.

 Applications on desktops usually have plenty of room and features, while apps for mobile are functionally squeezed down.
 Browser optimization in mobiles requires that just a minimal of features load, in order not to eat away on resources and battery life.

 Except for power users and core professionals, who still need the muscle of traditional computers, smartphones and tablets have become the tools of choice for the majority.

 Web apps are installed and/or run on web browsers.
 They are capable of accomplishing tasks that were previously only possible inside native operating systems.
 Google docs, Word Online, Zoho wiki, Evernote and email clients are popular examples of web apps.

 Implementation of web apps is just one of the Web 2.0 features, a kind of second generation of web computing which is all about collaboration, interactivity, and sharing of information between users around the world.
 The concept has taken off largely due to mass adoption of mobile devices and cloud storage.

 Below are popular Web 2.0 platforms and apps: